luukverhoeven/scorm-testing-ldesign-2004-4/README.md

 - Ensure you selected "Save progress & return later" before closing
 - Some LMS platforms have settings that control resume behavior
 - Verify the LMS supports `cmi.suspend_data`

+### Data size issues
+- Use the **Troubleshooting Tests** to find your LMS limits
+- SCORM 2004 spec allows 64KB for suspend_data, but some LMS have lower limits

 ## License